j5ik2o/akka-cqrs-es-example-typed/docs/DEBUG_ON_LOCAL_K8S.md

 First, enable the Kubernetes option in Docker for Mac(Enable Kubernetes).
 Also check the resource settings for Docker for Mac.
 You must give it sufficient resources.

-Please push the image to ECR repository.
+Please push the image to docker local repository.

 ```shell
 tools/scripts $ ./sbt-publish-local.sh